 Verbal Ability is one of the most difficult sections in CAT and is often undermined by most of the CAT applicants.
 Few realize that it's important to do well in this section for a call from prestigious IIMs and other reputed MBA colleges.
 Most students commit the error of neglecting the verbal section and prepare for it at a later stage.
 There was a change in the CAT pattern for the year 2020.
-CAT 20 exam had a total of 76 questions, which were further reduced to 66 in 2021.
+CAT 2020 exam had a total of 76 questions, which were further reduced to 66 in 2021.
 CAT 2021 had 24 questions in VARC, 20 in DILR and 22 in Quantitative Ability.
-Moreover, the time duration to attempt the CAT 20 exam was 120 minutes.
+Moreover, the time duration to attempt the CAT exam is 120 minutes.
 In this article, you will learn about the key topics of VARC section and the preparation strategy for each one of them.